Form Configuration

 4. Hover over the Form to display the Actions menu.

 5. From the Actions menu, select Edit.
-Vault opens the Edit Form dialog.
+Veeva EDC opens the Edit Form dialog.
 Edit action

-6. Select the Indication and Route checkboxes.
+6. Optional: Select the Code with Indication and Code with Route checkboxes.
 Coding Fields checkboxes

 7. Click Save.